pslucas0212/KodeKloud-Linux-Core-Linux-Concepts/README.md

 ### Filesystem Hierarchy
 **/** - root partition
-**/bin** - (binary) basic programs and binaries date, cp, etc commands
+**/bin** - (binary) basic programs and binaries date, cp, mkdir, etc. commands are stored in the bin direcotry **/boot**
-**/boot**
 **/dev** - (device) /dev file system contains special block and character device files.
 Contains devices external hard disks, mouse and keyboard.
 For example you will see a USB drive mounted under media with a /dev path.
 **/etc** - (editable-text configurations) stores most configuration files
 **/home**  - home directory contains all home directories for users except the root user.
 The root user's home direct is located at /root
 **/lib** - (LibraryO and /lib64 shared libraries imported in to programs
-**/media** - USB drive mounted under media all external media is mounted under media file systems
+**/media** - USB drive mounted under. media all external media is mounted under media file systems
 **/mnt** -  (mount as in mounting file systesm) used to temporariy mount file systems to copy files or access other drives
 **/opt** - (optional as in optional add-on package) install any 3rd part apps
 **/tmp** - (temporary) used to store temporary data